bakeli-OpenSource/render-wysiwyg/Readme.md

 # Render Wysiwyg :rocket:

-It allows you to render any Wysiwyg text
+It allows you to render any Wysiwyg text in React

 ### Installation
 ```bash